 TU RISE Scheme

-• The TU RISE initiative officially launched, strengthening research and innovation collaboration across the region’s technological universities.
+- In 2025, TU RISE officially launched projects in IADT and DkIT, strengthening research and innovation collaboration across the region’s technological universities.

 THRIVE Scheme

-• THRIVE showcased its citizen engagement model at the 2025 New European Bauhaus Festival in Brussels.
+- THRIVE showcased its citizen engagement model at the New European Bauhaus Festival in Brussels in September 2025.

-• An additional €63m was awarded to 10 local authorities for the regeneration and adaptive reuse of heritage buildings.
+- An additional €63m was awarded to 10 local authorities in the Southern and Eastern & Midland Regions for the regeneration and adaptive reuse of heritage buildings.

 EU Projects

-• The Assembly hosted 40 European delegates in Cork for a PROXIMITIES study visit on sustainable urban living and community-led placemaking.
+- The Assembly hosted 40 European delegates from 9 European countries in Cork for a PROXIMITIES project study visit on sustainable urban living and community-led placemaking.
+The visit provided valuable insights into Cork’s approach to sustainable urban development, fostering a knowledge exchange on creating inclusive and sustainable urban environments across Europe.